 Step 5: Find or tweak your tagline, hook, or title.
 If you write on parenting, what type of parent are you?
 What is your message to other parents?
 How can you sum it up in a few words that will resonate emotionally for other parents who would be interested in your work and your book?
 If you have a hook already, is it working for you?
 Did you outgrow it?
 Is it hard for people to remember?
 Too much like someone else’s trademark?
 Play with it!
 Get a great tagline, hook, or title.

-Step 7: Notice what other, similar authors are doing.
+Step 7: Pay close attention to what other, similar authors are doing.
 Check out some of the social media pages, websites, and blogs you follow for ideas.
 And take a look at these examples of hooks and brands some of my clients have created, and created an online presence for:

-Mama Can’t Kiss It Better: An Idealized Motherhood Lost by Lori Gertz is a Facebook page for Lori’s followers.
-Her blog, where she writes pieces about her experience having to un-adopt the daughter she dearly loves, can be found at www.lorigertz.com Her memoir is currently being written and started with her blog.
+When Mama Can’t Kiss It Better: A Journey of Unconditional Love, Loss, and Acceptance by Lori Gertz has a Facebook page.
+Her blog, where she writes pieces about her experience having to un-adopt the daughter she dearly loves, can be found at www.lorigertz.com

-Intuitive counselor Tara Taylor, whose tagline is Be the Master of Your Life, has a website at http://www.tarataylor.ca and public Facebook page for Tara Taylor Intuitive Tara’s personal life, which led to the coaching and counseling work she does, was fictionalized into a paranormal YA series beginning with the book Through Indigo’s Eyes The book was written with Lorna Nicholson who, you guessed it, has online presence for her brand, too: www.lornaschultznicholson.com and on Facebook for Lorna Schultz Nicholson, Author.
+Intuitive counselor Tara Taylor, whose tagline is Be the Master of Your Life, has a website at http://www.tarataylor.ca and public Facebook page for herself as an author.
+Tara’s personal life, which led to the coaching and counseling work she does, was fictionalized into a paranormal YA series beginning with the book Through Indigo’s Eyes which was cowritten with Lorna Nicholson Schultz.

 Debbie Magids, psychologist, uses The Total Health Prescription as her tagline and her name as her website, www.drdebbie.com Her Facebook page is Dr. Debbie Magids Her book, available in bookstores, in online bookstores, and through her site, is All the Good Ones AREN’T Taken.